 Water Damage On Your Foundation

 Concrete, while one of the most durable materials used in construction today, is not immune to damage, particularly when it comes to water.
 Concrete, as you must know, is a porous material, so prolonged contact with moisture (like the one in damp soil) makes it susceptible to water infiltration, which can also affect basement walls.
+When water accumulates underneath the foundation, it can lead to slab movement or slab heave, causing uneven floors and structural stress.

 Now, concrete foundations can usually handle water all right if it’s in small amounts over reasonable periods of time, but a poor drainage system means that the foundation will be almost perpetually exposed to water, causing foundation cracks to appear because of the aforementioned water infiltration.